Dr Pantazis has many years of experience working within the field of cardiomyopathies.

 Areas of expertise

-Dr Pantazis is a consultant cardiologist at Royal Brompton & Harefield NHS Foundation Trust.
-He is also the Trust's clinical lead for cardiomyopathy.
+Dr Pantazis is a consultant cardiologist at the Royal Brompton and Harefield Clinical Group.
+He is also the group's clinical lead for cardiomyopathy.

-At the Trust, Dr Pantazis is instrumental in the development of the inherited cardiovascular conditions (ICC) service in accordance with his expertise.
-He introduced the ARVC clinic to the Trust and is leading the programme for the management of LVOTO in hypertrophic cardiomyopathy.
+At Royal Brompton and Harefield, Dr Pantazis is instrumental in the development of the inherited cardiovascular conditions (ICC) service in accordance with his expertise.
+He introduced the ARVC clinic at the hospitals and is leading the programme for the management of LVOTO in hypertrophic cardiomyopathy.